-Hamachi is used or setup VPN and connect systems over VPN network.
-This provides an quick and easier way to create VPN network and attach system.
+Hamachi is used or set up VPN and connect systems over a VPN network.
+This provides a quick and easier way to create a VPN network and attach a system.
 You can create a free account on logmein.com and create networks.
-You can add up to 5 systems in each network with free account.
-To add more than 5 systems required to upgrade network to paid version.
+You can add up to 5 systems in each network with a free account.
+To add more than 5 systems is required to upgrade the network to the paid version.

 Windows Client IP:

 For installing hamachi on CentOS, and RedHat systems, you must have installed the redhat-lsb package.
 If you don’t already install it use the following command.